toolleeo/cli-apps/README.md

 * [backdown](https://github.com/Canop/backdown) - Safely and ergonomically remove duplicate files
 * [classifier](https://github.com/bhrigu123/classifier) - Organize files in your current directory, by classifying them into folders of music, PDFs, images, etc.
 * [czkawka](https://qarmin.github.io/czkawka/) - Remove unnecessary files from your computer
-* [detox](http://detox.sourceforge.net/) - A utility designed to easily clean up filenames, it replaces characters like spaces with standard equivalents, it also replaces UTF-8 or Latin-1 (or CP 1252) characters with more handy ones.
+* [detox](http://detox.sourceforge.net/) - Easily clean up filenames; it replaces characters like spaces with standard equivalents and UTF-8 or Latin-1 (or CP 1252) characters with more handy ones.
 * [Dext](https://github.com/AfzGit/dext) - (Directories by Extensions) is a script that moves (or copies) files of the same extension into a folder.
 * [FClones](https://github.com/pkolaczk/fclones) - Efficient Duplicate File Finder.
 * [Framed](https://github.com/mactat/framed) - A CLI tool that simplifies the organization and management of files and directories in a reusable and architectural manner.
 * [inventory](https://github.com/mothdotmonster/inventory) - Move files like an old text adventure.
 * [mat2](https://0xacab.org/jvoisin/mat2.git) - Metadata removal tool, supporting a wide range of commonly used file formats.
 * [organize-cli](https://github.com/ManrajGrover/organize-cli) - Organize your files automatically.
-* [rmlint](https://github.com/sahib/rmlint) - A tool to recursively scan a directory tree looking for duplicate and broken files, it outputs statistics and save the list of files in JSON format, it produces a shell script that can be inspected before running it to delete the desire files.
+* [rmlint](https://github.com/sahib/rmlint) - Recursively scan a directory tree looking for duplicate and broken files; it outputs statistics and save the list of files in JSON format and produces a shell script that can be inspected before running it to delete the desire files.
 * [smash](https://github.com/thushan/smash) - Smash through to find duplicate files super fast by slicing files intelligently.

 ## <a name="copilot"></a>Co-pilot